Saturday 18 May 2019, 8.30AM to 5:30pm

 Come join our talented group of postgraduate and early career scholars and practitioners for our one-day conference as we explore the multiple functions of the works of Shakespeare and his contemporaries as both texts and performance pieces.

-Conference registration through Eventbrite - £15 (includes coffee/tea and lunch)
+Public registration is £15 (includes coffee/tea and lunch)

 As part of the York International Shakespeare Festival’s programme of pre-show talks, keynote presenter Ben Crystal, will be delivering a fascinating talk on Shakespeare’s Original Pronunciation.
 In his talk, Speaking the Bright and Beautiful English of Shakespeare, Ben investigates the fascinating 400-year-old sound of Shakespeare's plays and sonnets, Original Pronunciation, showing a world hidden beneath our modern accent readings full of rhyme, rhythm, and a very subtle humour (and a not-so-subtle one too) to reveal a bright and beautiful English.